google/error-prone/installation.md

 Find the spot in your build system where javac's main method is called.
 This is assuming you call javac in-process, rather than shell'ing out to the javac executable on the machine (which would be pretty lame since it's hard to know where that's located).

-First, add error-prone's core library to the right classpath.
+First, add Error Prone's core library to the right classpath.
 It will need to be visible to the classloader which currently locates the javac Main class.
-Then replace the call of `javac.main.Main.main()` with the error-prone compiler:
+Then replace the call of `javac.main.Main.main()` with the Error Prone compiler:

 `return new ErrorProneCompiler.Builder().build().compile(args) == 0`